fredlcore/BSB-LAN/BSB_LAN/custom_functions/README.md

 More details can be found in the README file in each folder.

+## Enable IPv6

+The three commands contained in this script are executed at the end of the setup() function and will enable the IPv6 stack for
+Ethernet, WiFi STA and WiFi AP modes.
+You can keep all three lines even if you only use one of the network interfaces.
+Please note: IPv6 support is still limited in BSB-LAN.
+Especially functions such as Trusted IP or DHCP still expect IPv4 addresses.
+No further support is provided at this time until further notice.

 ## Map DS18B20 sensors to custom floats

 This script takes the readings of DS18B20 sensors and writes them to the custom floats parameters (20700 and above) for easier access.